Donald Ostrowski

 Donald "Don" Gary Ostrowski (born 1945) is an American historian, and a lecturer in history at Harvard Extension School.
-He specialises in the political and social history Kievan Rus' and Muscovy (early modern Russia).
+He specialises in the political and social history of Kievan Rus' and Muscovy (early modern Russia).

 Biography

 Ostrowski received his PhD in history from Pennsylvania State University in 1977.
 He is known for his work on textual criticism of the Primary Chronicle.
 The Povest’ vremennykh let: An Interlinear Collation and Paradosis (Harvard Ukrainian Research Institute, 2003) under his co-editorship received the Early Slavic Studies Association Award for Distinguished Scholarship.
 Together with scholars such as Oleksiy Tolochko and Ludolf Müller (1917–2009), Ostrowski is credited with having reignited interest in textual criticism of the Primary Chronicle around the year 2000.
 His work in advancing this field has been praised by many, though some parts of his methodology have been questioned by fellow scholars.

 Ostrowski's other publications include Who Wrote That?
 Authorship Controversies from Moses to Sholokhov (2020) and two other monographs, and six co-edited collections of articles.
 Serhii Plokhy (2006) said that Ostrowski's monograph Muscovy and the Mongols (1998) 'successfully challenged the myth of the "Tatar yoke" and persuasively identified numerous borrowings of the Muscovite political elite and society from their Qipchaq overlords.'
 The evidence put forth had made it 'difficult to reject the argument of Russian Eurasianists and Western scholars like Keenan and Ostrowski that the early modern Russian state was much more a product of its recent Mongol experience than of the chronologically and geographically removed Kyivan past.'
 The book also re-dated all of the literary works of the Kulikovo cycle to after the 1440s, a significant conclusion for dating the translatio of the Rus' land from the Middle Dnieper to Suzdalia.